 Assume your Union Pacific employment ends at age 45, you have 20 years of credited service and elect to receive payment of your benefit beginning at age 55.
+You are eligible to receive a vested benefit because you terminated employment before becoming eligible for early retirement.
 Let's also assume your final average compensation is \$3,200 per month (\$38,400 per year) and your estimated Railroad Retirement benefit is \$825 per month.
-Because you terminated employment before becoming eligible for early retirement and you begin receiving your benefit at age 55, your vested benefit factor from Table D is .42.
 Here's how your monthly vested benefit is determined: